IBM-Security/ibmsecurity/README.md

 ## Function Parameters

 ### Appliance object
 Create an appliance object and pass it to the function.
+Appliance and the User object needed are classes to allow for future extensions like authentication using certificate instead of username/password.
 ### `check_mode`
 This defaults to False, pass True to return and not make a change.
 The "changed" flag will be set to True if changes are detected.
-This maps to Ansible check mode execution.
 ### `force`
 This defaults to False, pass True to override the idempotency logic.
 ### Other Parameters
 The other parameters will match the REST API documentation verbatim.
 The intention was to reference the REST API documentation and not have to repeat it.
+Please reference REST API documentation for details.

 ## Adding and Making Changes
+Please raise an issue in github when a bug is discovered or there are REST APIs not covered by this package.
+Provide detailed notes along with trace logs when a bug is reported.

 # License